Eintracht Frankfurt II: History

 Eintracht Frankfurt Amateure first played at highest level in Hesse when it earned promotion to the Amateurliga Hessen in 1969, winning the league in its first attempt in 1969–70.
 The team played in this league, renamed to Amateur-Oberliga Hessen in 1978, for the next 26 seasons, with three runners-up finishes in 1978, 1983 and 1995 as its best results after the 1970 championship.
 The last of those three allowed the club promotion to the Regionalliga Süd, newly formed the year before.
 The team lasted for only one season before dropping back to what was now the Oberliga Hessen but won promotion again in 2002.
 Again it played in the Regionalliga for only one season but in 2008 it qualified for the new Regionalliga Südwest, where it played for six seasons until 2014.

 In April 2014, the club board of Eintracht Frankfurt decided to withdraw the U23 team from league operations, as was FSV Frankfurt II and Bayer 04 Leverkusen II, after a ruling by the DFL allowed all Bundesliga and 2.
 Bundesliga clubs to freely choose whether or not to operate an under-23 reserve team.
 Previous to that such teams had been compulsory.

 On 14 February 2022 Eintracht Frankfurt applied to have a reserves team to be re-admitted to the 5th tier Hessenliga for the 2022–23 season.

 On 21 February the Hessian Football Association approved the incorporation of the Eintracht reserves team into the Hessenliga.
 The team will play at the Hahn Air Sportpark in Dreieich.

+The team winning the league in its first attempt in 2022–23.